The Future of Primary Children's

 Hospital Leadership

-Lisa Paletta, RN, will serve as administrator of the Primary Children’s Lehi campus.
-Paletta has been with the Intermountain Healthcare for more than 26 years and will oversee the new hospital campus design and construction and lead the hiring of an administrative team and caregivers.
+Lisa Paletta, RN, serves as president of the Primary Children’s Lehi campus.
+Paletta has been with Intermountain Healthcare for more than two decades.
+She oversees the new hospital campus design and construction and is leading the hiring of an administrative team and caregivers.

 Paletta led Alta View Hospital during its recent reconstruction and played a key role in the development, design and construction of Utah Valley Hospital’s outpatient building and patient tower in her work as chief nursing officer there.
 She has also served as administrator of Alta View Hospital and worked as former assistant vice president of Integrated Care Management for Intermountain.

-Christopher Miller, MD, will serve as medical director.
-As medical director, Dr. Miller will work in partnership with administrative, physician and nursing leaders to help define, establish, and direct clinical care teams, provide medical direction and leadership and serve as a liaison between the medical staff and hospital administration.
+Christopher Miller, MD, serves as chief medical officer of the Primary Children’s Lehi campus.
+As chief medical officer, Dr. Miller works in partnership with administrative, physician and nursing leaders to help define, establish, and direct clinical care teams, provide medical direction and leadership and serve as a liaison between the medical staff and hospital administration.

-Dr. Miller has nearly 15 years of experience at Primary Children’s, currently serving as Medical Director of Medical Affairs with concurrent leadership roles with the University of Utah Department of Pediatrics and the Intermountain Med/Surg Operation Lane.
+Dr. Miller has over a decade of experience at Primary Children’s, where he also serves as Medical Director of Medical Affairs with concurrent leadership roles with the University of Utah Department of Pediatrics and the Intermountain Med/Surg Operation Lane.
 He completed his undergraduate work at University of Montana and received his medical degree from University of Utah School of Medicine.
 He has remained active in academic research, other scholarly activities, and quality improvement projects throughout his career, and completed his Master of Healthcare Administration in 2020.